Nelson-AM/Nelson-AM.github.io/pages/now.md

 ## What I'm Doing Now

-*This page has been updated on: 29-03-2022.*
+*This page has been updated on: 26-07-2022.*

-My three priorities right now are:
+My four priorities right now are (in no particular order):

 - Home maintenance
 - Health & fitness
-- Preparing for my new job
+- Organising meetups and conference with [PyData Amsterdam](https://amsterdam.pydata.org/)
+- Work & professional development